Global dimension function on stability conditions and Gepner equations: Preliminaries

 \subsection{Bridgeland stability conditions}

-Following Bridgeland \cite{B1}, we recall the notion of stability condition on a triangulated category.
-In this paper, $\D$ is a triangulated category with Grothendieck group $K(\D)$ and we usually we assume that $K(\D)\cong\ZZ^n$ for some $n$.
-We denote by $\Ind\D$ be the set of (isomorphism classes of) indecomposable objects in $\D$.
+Following Bridgeland \cite{B1}, we recall the notion of stability conditions on a triangulated category.
+In this paper, $\D$ is a triangulated category with Grothendieck group $K(\D)$ and we usually assume that $K(\D)\cong\ZZ^n$ for some $n$.
+We denote by $\Ind\D$ the set of (isomorphism classes of) indecomposable objects in $\D$.

 \begin{definition} Let $\D$ be a triangulated category.
 A {\it stability condition} $\sigma = (Z, \sli)$ on $\D$ consists of a group homomorphism $Z \colon K(\D) \to \CC$ called the {\it central charge} and a family of full additive subcategories $\sli (\phi) \subset \D$ for $\phi \in \R$ called the {\it slicing} satisfying the following conditions: \begin{itemize} \item[(a)] if $0 \neq E \in \sli(\phi)$, then $Z(E) = m(E) \exp(i \pi \phi)$ for some $m(E) \in \R_{>0}$, \item[(b)] for all $\phi \in \R$, $\sli(\phi + 1) = \sli(\phi)[1]$, \item[(c)]if $\phi_1 > \phi_2$ and $A_i \in \sli(\phi_i)\,(i =1,2)$, then $\Hom_{\D}(A_1,A_2) = 0$, \item[(d)]for each object $0 \neq E \in \D$, there is a finite sequence of real numbers